ALIALJEATAWY/reading-notes201/class-14a.md

 7. Swing

 Not all elements use the transition property.
-We can also create highly complex animations using @keyframes, animation and animation-iteration.
+We can als create highly complex animations using @keyframes, animation and animation-iteration.

 8. Inset border